 The kinesthetic player plays through body movement.
-For the kinesthetic player, playing sports isn’t about the competition as much as it is about enjoying using their moving body in the world.
+For the kinesthetic player, playing sports isn’t about the competition as much as it is about the fun in moving their body.

 People who pursue body-based hobbies like trapeze, circus arts, rock climbing, and dance may be pursuing movement-based play – play that celebrates the body’s presence and movement in the world.

-The Explorer plays through learning – they want to know and understand.
+The Explorer plays through learning.
+They want to know and understand.
 This type of play is a way of exploring and orienting to the world.
-Time spent reading, traipsing through a forest looking for a particular bug or fern, or timing the perfect tide pool walk with the lowest tide of the month may be an Explorer-type player.
+Time spent reading, traipsing through a forest looking for a particular bug or fern, or timing a beachcombing walk with the lowest tide of the month may be an Explorer-type player.

 The competitor play type plays to win, and the pursuit of that goal is, itself, a satisfying way to spend time and energy for a competitor-type player.

 The Director plays through building systems and organizing.
 Their play could look like coaching Little League or organizing a church food drive.
 Folks who enjoy playing in this way find the experience of organizing, arranging, and directing as intrinsically satisfying.

 Collectors are appreciators.
 They spend energy hunting, acquiring, and building a collection of useful, attractive, or interesting things or objects.